Axiologic/SwarmShape/README.md

 Main features:
 - MVC (MVVM) with clean and simple architecture
 - bindable/observable chains and collections
-- UI component oriented (yes,you can create reusable components with HTML!)
+- UI component oriented (yes,you can create reusable components (basically controllers)!)
 - client side Pub/Sub channels (safe and sound against asynchronous weirdness in computed values/expressions from  models or in callbacks for other messages/events)
 - views are build by direct DOM element manipulation and not with templates (string manipulation)
-- works with Ajax and swarms (SwarmESB) for back-end (wip)
+- works with Ajax and swarms (SwarmESB) for back-end